Fernando Holiday

 Fernando Silva Bispo, better known as Fernando Holiday (born 22 September 1996) is a Brazilian politician affiliated to the Liberal Party (PL) and councilor of the city of São Paulo.
-He was elected with 48,055 votes in the 2016 elections, and became the first openly gay councilor while, recently, becoming the first formerly gay councilor.
+He was elected with 48,055 votes in the 2016 elections, and became the first openly gay councilor, before later publicly renouncing his homosexuality.

 He was the national coordinator of the Free Brazil Movement (MBL) and a law student.
 Holiday became known for convening protests against the Dilma Rousseff government.

 Political career

 At the age of 20, Holiday was elected the youngest councilor in the history of São Paulo, with 48,055 votes.

 When he ran for councilman, Holiday was supported by Senator Ronaldo Caiado (DEM-GO), noting that "Holiday has the capacity to represent Brazilians who hope to see renewed policy in it.
 The real interest in seeing the diminution of the privileges that are granted to politicians, as for example the high salaries and heavy benefits sustained by the voters, will be diminished, as Holiday already promised.

 In 2020, he left his party, Democrats, after they supported a bill that aimed to limit transport apps in the city.
 He joined Patriot, and was reelected with 67,715 votes.